slim-template/html2slim/README.md

         -h, --help                       Show this message
         -v, --version                    Print version

-Alternatively, to convert files or strings on the fly in your application, you may do so by calling `HTML2Slim.convert!(file, format)` where format is either :html or :erb.
+Alternatively, to convert files or strings on the fly in your application, you may do so by calling `HTML2Slim.convert!(file, format)` where format is either `:html` or `:erb`.

 ## License